rainfidelis/new-blog-app/README.md

 The site is currently hosted at:

 ## Development
-Should you wish to work locally with this project, simply fork the repo, clone to your local machine, and run `pip install -r requirements.txt` to install the requirements file and get existing dependencies.
+Should you wish to work locally with this project, simply fork the repo, clone to your local machine, and run `pip install > requirements.txt` to install the requirements file and get existing dependencies.

 The .env.example file shows you the environment variables needed to successfully run the project.